Open Source Data Catalogue

 MODIS, Landsat, SRTM elevation data.
 Long historical record for land-cover change analysis.
 All free.

 SIPRI publishes annual Excel datasets.
 Import script can populate spending figures dynamically after a source file is added.
-Current public milex release covers 2024 data until the scheduled 2026 update is published.
+Current public milex release covers 2025 data from the April 2026 update.

 Already integrated via /api/imagery/[locationId].
 Add credentials to .env to activate.